farouknathoo/ICM/README.md

 # ICM
-## This is the implementation for Iterated Conditional Mode algortihm on Medical Imaging data.
+## This is the implementation for Iterated Conditional Mode algorithm on Medical Imaging data.